Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Introduction

 This study investigates liquidity provision to AMM pools on L2s and Ethereum.
 After developing the theoretical framework for optimal liquidity allocation within the same cryptocurrency pools, we analyze our results using empirical on-chain data.
 We show that providing liquidity to certain AMM pools on rollups is more profitable compared to Ethereum.
 Despite the fact that liquidity pools on Ethereum have higher trading volumes, they often become oversubscribed, diminishing the rewards for LPs.

-\parab{Related Work.} Xu et al.~\cite{Xu2021SoK:Protocols} offers a comprehensive review of major AMM categories in their SoK.
+\parab{Related Work.} A comprehensive review of major AMM categories has been made available in~\cite{Xu2021SoK:Protocols} and expanded and updated in~\cite{Ruetschi2024DeFiTaxonomy}.
 The empirical study of liquidity provisions to AMMs has primarily focused on the Ethereum blockchain, especially for Uniswap (v2)~\cite{Heimbach2021BehaviorExchanges} and Uniswap (v3)~\cite{Fritsch2021ConcentratedMakers,Heimbach2022RisksProviders,Loesch2021ImpermanentV3,miori2024clustering,miori2023defi}.
 These investigations emphasize impermanent loss as a key indicator for assessing LP profitability across different cryptocurrency pairs.
-Furthermore, Tiruviluamala et al.~\cite{Tiruviluamala2022AMakers} proposed a framework to address impermanent loss, a major risk for LPs.
+Furthermore, Tiruviluamala et al.~\cite{Tiruviluamala2022AMakers} proposed a framework to address impermanent loss.

 Alternative metrics for comparing LP profitability include LVR and LVS.
 Milionis et al.~\cite{milionis2023automated} compared LP rewards with arbitrage using loss-versus-rebalancing (LVR), while Fritsch~and~Canidio~\cite{fritsch2024profitability} extended its empirical analysis to more pools and showed that arbitrage profit increases on faster blockchains.
 Gogol et al.~\cite{gogol2024liquid} introduced loss-versus-staking (LVS) as another comparative measure, evaluating LP returns against staking rewards.
 Yaish et al.~\cite{Yaish2023Suboptimality} demonstrated the suboptimal behavior of LPs in DeFi lending pools.